If you are in the Taylor Park area Tincup Pass is a must. The

-trail starts out in Town of Tincup and goes pass the beautiful Mirror
+trail starts out in the town of Tincup and goes past the beautiful Mirror

 Lake on its way to the pass.
 If you are early in the year be ready

-for deep water at the lake, the water was over our hubs on the 1st week
+for deep water at the lake.
+The water was over our dirt bike hubs in the

-also connect to this trail near Mirror lake.
+also connects to this trail near Mirror Lake.
 If the weather

 permits and the passes are open you can make a loop from Tincup Pass to